jcs-instructor/mobtimer/backlog.md

 Next

 - [ ] Revisit schedule: Ethan says Thursday afternoons are ideal for pickleball, so see if can reschedule
-- [ ] WIP: Refactoring: Change mockCurrentTime.ts to mockMobTimer and derive from mobTimer, allowing us to combine these 2 lines into one:
-      From:
-      const mobTimer = new MobTimer();
-      const mockCurrentTime = createMockCurrentTime(mobTimer);
-      To:
-      const mockMobTimer = new MockMobTimer();

 - [x] Revisit tolerance seconds in \*.test.ts files (often 0.1) - but maybe not needed or could be much smaller, e.g., 0.01?
 - [ ] Make the UI timeout shorter so it's not choppy, especially last second.
       (One-second delay in Timer.tsx can make browser clients off by 0.000 to 0.999 seconds from each other; interval is currently 1000 ms - maybe shorten - at least at first)